 HOW DOES ACUPUNCTURE WORK?

-Scientists have not yet settled on a comprehensive understanding of what, exactly, is going on in the body during and after an acupuncture treatment.
-Current scientific investigation shows that acupuncture stimulates the following:
+Scientists are still working towards a complete understanding of what, exactly, is going on in the body during and after an acupuncture treatment.
+Current scientific investigation shows that acupuncture stimulates and has lasting effects on the following:

 DOES IT HURT?